earthly/website/blog/_posts/2022-10-17-set-up-postgresql-db.md

     Learn how to configure Postgres database replication in Django and connect it to a Django application.
 This tutorial covers the steps to set up a primary database and a hot standby database, create a Django database router, and route queries to the appropriate databases.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll master PostgreSQL replication setup.
-If you're a Django developer looking to strengthen your app's database resilience, Earthly can refine your build process for a more robust CI pipeline.
-[Learn more](/).**
+**This article explains how to set up PostgreSQL replication.
+Earthly streamlines the build process for Django developers, ensuring database resilience.
+[Learn more about Earthly](/).**

 ## Introduction